-In rare cases, grade retention may be an appropriate tool among other educational strategies used for the development of students.
-While it is recognized that this is a serious action with potentially long-range impact on children and their families, retention will be recommended in certain cases, and may only be approved by the educational team which includes the elementary principal, Learning Support Coordinator, Wellbeing Counselor, and classroom teacher.
+In rare cases, grade retention may be an appropriate tool among other educational strategies used for student development in line with MOE Guidelines.
+While it is recognized that this is a serious action with potentially long-range impact on children and their families, retention will be recommended in certain cases, and may only be approved by the educational team which includes the elementary principal, representatives of the Learning Support Team, and the classroom teacher.